 Psilocybin is a natural compound found within many fungal species, including the psilocybe genus of mushrooms.
 When humans consume psilocybin, the body converts it into psilocin, which binds with serotonin receptors to produce a high.
-In high enough doses, the individual may experience a ‘trip’ that features hallucinations for a duration of four to six hours.
+In high enough doses, the individual may experience a ‘trip’ that features hallucinations for four to six hours.

-Though historically it has been used as a psychedelic recreational drug, hence its illegality, psilocybin has recently been explored for its potential benefits.
+Though historically, it has been used as a psychedelic recreational drug, hence its illegality, psilocybin has recently been explored for its potential benefits.
 Furthermore, a 2017 report by the Global Drug Survey found that magic mushrooms are generally safe, with users less likely to end up in the emergency room than with any other drug.
 Similarly, the mushrooms are not addictive and have never produced an overdose.

 This is not to say that mushrooms are entirely safe.
 As a mind-altering substance, they can put the user at risk if not used properly.
 As such, an illegal black market does more to promote harm than good.

 Oregon’s new psilocybin therapy program means that users can be given mushrooms under the supervision of a doctor.
-Since studies like this one from John Hopkins University suggest that psilocybin could help those suffering from anxiety and depression, this seems like a very positive step forward.
+Since studies like this one from John Hopkins University suggest that psilocybin could help those suffering from anxiety and depression, this seems like a positive step forward.

 Four Things to Know About Oregon’s Psilocybe Mushrooms Rule

 Although psilocybe mushrooms in Oregon are now technically permitted, the program is not yet well-established.
 There will undoubtedly be wrinkles to iron out during the process.
-Here are five things that we know so far.
+Here are four things that we know so far.

 1 – It will take two years to set up the program

 Although Measure 109 triggered a law that establishes a framework for legal psilocybin, a lot of paperwork needs to be done before it can be used.
-There is a two year period between the passing of the measure and the introduction of psilocybin therapy.
-This time will be used for further research and to add more details to the law, including what qualifications therapists will need to oversee its use.
+There is a two-year period between the passing of the measure and the introduction of psilocybin therapy.
+This time will be used for further research and to add more details to the law, including what qualifications therapists need to oversee its use.

 2 – Mushrooms will be for medical use